xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Besides these two, other interesting blockchains for play-to-earn games are [Solana](https://cryptodaily.io/best-solana-games/) and [Polygon](https://gamingnews.cyou/best-play-to-earn-games-at-polygon/).
 Here you can check what was built on Solana and Polygon regarding P2E games.

-## Reviewing each blockchain's ecosystem.
+## Reviewing each blockchain's ecosystem

 ### Volume
 We have already shown the volume for each blockchain we covered, with Ethereum having the most significant volume.
 But Ethereum's dominance in the NFT space is slowly crumbling.